Skip to main content

 1. Create an Object Storage API Key: Generate access credentials for Object Storage

-2. Create a Bucket: Set up a Object storage bucket in your desired location
+2. Create a Bucket: Set up an Object Storage bucket in your desired location

 3. Configure Your Object Storage Client: Point your tools to the Crusoe Object Storage endpoint